treeverse/lakeFS/docs/roadmap.md

 ## Use Case: Continuous Deployment

 ### Airflow Operators
 Provide a set of reusable building blocks for Airflow that can create branches, commit and merge.
-The idea here is to enhance existing pipelines that, for example, run a series of Spark jobs, with an easy way to create a lakeFS branch before starting, passing that branch as a parameter to all Spark jobs, and upon successful execution, commit and merge their output to master.
+The idea here is to enhance existing pipelines that, for example, run a series of Spark jobs, with an easy way to create a lakeFS branch before starting, passing that branch as a parameter to all Spark jobs, and upon successful execution, commit and merge their output to main.

 [Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/1771){: target="_blank" class="btn" }

 ### Webhook Support integration: Data Quality testing
-Provide a webhook around a tool such as [Great Expectations](https://greatexpectations.io/) that runs data quality tests before merging into a main/master branch.
+Provide a webhook around a tool such as [Great Expectations](https://greatexpectations.io/) that runs data quality tests before merging into a main branch.

 ### Webhook Alerting
 Support integration into existing alerting systems that trigger in the event a webhook returns a failure.
-This is useful for example when a data quality test fails, so new data is not merged into main/master due to a quality issue, so will alert the owning team.
+This is useful for example when a data quality test fails, so new data is not merged into main due to a quality issue, so will alert the owning team.